 What causes Polycystic Ovarian Syndrome?

-Researchers have also discovered that PCOS runs in families.
+Research has also discovered that PCOS runs in families.
 Many health professionals suspect that it is a genetic issue.
-Women with PCOS have imbalanced hormones.
-Most have higher than usual androgen levels.
+Women with PCOS have imbalanced hormones, while most have higher than usual androgen levels.

 How is PCOS diagnosed?

-While there is no test that you can take to diagnose your PCOS, doctors can perform various tests and talk with you about your symptoms and medical history to determine if it is PCOS that ails you.
+While there is no test you can take to diagnose PCOS, doctors can perform various tests and talk with you about your symptoms and medical history to determine if you suffer from PCOS.

 Does PCOS cause problems during pregnancy?